2020 Mongolian parliamentary election: Results

-The Mongolian People's Party won with a supermajority of 62 seats, a slight drop from the 65 won in the prior elections.
+The ruling Mongolian People's Party won with a supermajority of 62 seats, a slight drop from the 65 won in the prior elections.
 The centre-right Democratic Party won 11 seats.
-The candidate of Our Coalition, former State Great Khural member and vice chairperson of the Mongolian People's Revolutionary Party Sainkhüügiin Ganbaatar, won a seat, as did candidate of the Right Person Electorate Coalition and Chairperson of the National Labour Party Togmidyn Dorjkhand.
+The candidate of Our Coalition, former State Great Khural member and vice chairperson of the Mongolian People's Revolutionary Party, Sainkhüügiin Ganbaatar, won a seat, as did the candidate of the Right Person Electorate Coalition, Togmidyn Dorjkhand.
 Former Prime Minister of Mongolia Norovyn Altankhuyag won one seat as an Independent candidate.